MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/upgrade-dpm.md

 # Upgrade your DPM installation

-This article provides the information for upgrading your System Center Data Protection Manager (DPM) installation.
-This article supports multiple upgrade scenarios for the Long-Term Servicing Channel and Semi-Annual Channel.
-By default, this article displays the information for the most recent release.
-If you would prefer to see the information for a different release, please choose that version from the version selector above the table of contents to the left.
+This System Center Data Protection Manager (DPM) article provides upgrade information for all Long-Term Servicing Channel (LTSC) and Semi-Annual Channel (SAC) releases.
+By default, this article displays the information for the SAC 1801 release.
+To view the upgrade information for a different release, use the version selector to the left.

 ::: moniker range="sc-dpm-1801"